 5.12 Slice Operations Forum

 5.12.1 The Parties anticipate that issues will arise regarding the Slice Product or the POCSA, and that a forum is needed for discussing alternatives and taking actions that may affect BPA and the Slice Customers.
-The Slice Operations Forum (SOF) shall: (1) consider, recommend, and document modifications to the POCSA necessary to maintain its reasonable representation of the Tier 1 System Resources energy, peaking, storage, and ramping capability; (2) consider, recommend, and document modifications to the POCSA necessary for «Customer Name» and other Slice Customers to schedule Slice Output Energy under this Agreement; and (3) establish a forum for information regarding the Slice Product and the POCSA.
+The Slice Operations Forum (SOF) shall: (1) consider, recommend, and document modifications to the POCSA necessary to maintain its reasonable representation of the Tier 1 System Resources energy, peaking, storage, and ramping capability; (2) consider, recommend, and document modifications to the POCSA necessary for «Customer Name» and other Slice Customers to schedule Slice Output Energy under this Agreement; (3) discuss the initial and ongoing implementation of the product, (4) discuss the matters contined within but not limited to exhibits F, J, K, L, M, and (New RSO exhibit), and (5) establish a forum for discussions regarding all other issues pertaining to the Slice Product and the POCSA.

 5.12.2 Slice Customers shall propose a draft SOF charter for BPA review and recommendations no later than February 28, 2026.
 The SOF Charter shall include the following items: